Dr. Fredricc Gerard Brock

 Doctor Fredricc Gerard Brock

 Doctor Fredricc Gerard Brock is a scholar, author, and pastor.
-Dr. Brock is Lead Pastor and Co-Founder of The Message Church and Co-Founder/CEO of Fredricc Gerard Brock Ministries, LLC; a preaching, teaching, and consulting ministry.
+Dr. Brock is the Lead Pastor and Co-Founder of The Message Church and Co-Founder/CEO of Fredricc Gerard Brock Ministries, LLC, a preaching, teaching, and consulting ministry.
+He also serves as the All-School Chaplain and Director of Belonging at Saint Mary’s Hall, a Pre-K through 12 school in San Antonio, Texas.

-After a decorated collegiate football career, including being selected as a keynote speaker at the USA Today Student-Athlete Academic Achievement Awards, and being selected to play in the prestigious East-West Shrine College All-Star football game, Dr. Brock went on to enjoy a brief stint as a member of the NFL’s Houston Texans and the Arena Football League’s Lubbock Renegades.
+After a decorated collegiate football career, including being selected as a keynote speaker at the USA Today Student-Athlete Academic Achievement Awards and being selected to play in the prestigious East-West Shrine College All-Star football game, Dr. Brock went on to enjoy a brief stint as a member of the NFL’s Houston Texans and the Arena Football League’s Lubbock Renegades.
 He was also a football stunt man on the NBC television series Friday Night Lights.

 Top